Short Synchronizing Words for Random Automata: Proof of Lemma

-\end{lemma} \begin{proof} The proof of this result is very similar to the proof of Lemma~\ref{lemma:112}, and we only indicate the meaningful differences.
+The proof of this result is very similar to the proof of Lemma~\ref{lemma:112}, and we only indicate the meaningful differences.
 As usual, we will prove the result under $E_{typ}$ and we let $\hE_i=\hE_i(2,1,1)$ for $i \in [3]$.